plctlab/riscv-cluster/README.md

   https://github.com/hpcg-benchmark/hpcg
 - HPL
   https://netlib.org/benchmark/hpl/
+- GROMACS
+  https://www.gromacs.org/ A free and open-source software suite for high-performance molecular dynamics and output analysis.
 Please Submit a PR and append the software you want to run on our RISC-V clusters directly.